-- 1. In the UPMPolicyDefaults_all.ini file, add SecurityPreserveEnabled=0 in the General Settings section. - 2.
-From a command line, run the gpupdate /force command.
+- 1. In the UPMPolicyDefaults\all.ini file, add SecurityPreserveEnabled=0 in the General Settings section. - 2.
+From a command line, run the command gpupdate /force.

-Profile Management synchronizes profile changes based on the latest modification time of the profile.
+Note: Profile Management synchronizes profile changes based on the latest modification time of the profile.
 Profile Management does not synchronize a file if the changes are made only to the file's security attributes.